 Again, consult an experienced adoption attorney before deciding on a course action.
 Pursuing other strategies might provide more predictable outcomes.
 As an example, giving pre-birth notice to the birth father, which we address in another blog, would enable both the expectant mother and adoptive parents to know before birth whether the father will try to stop the adoption.
 The pre-birth notice option may be available if the baby will be born outside of Indiana but adopted by Indiana adoptive parents.
 Kirsh & Kirsh represents dozens of prospective adoptive parents who have been carefully screened and investigated and who cannot wait to welcome a baby into their hearts and homes.

 Kirsh & Kirsh has helped birth parents finding loving, secure, and happy homes for their precious babies for more than 35 years.
 We can help you, without cost or obligation on your part.
 We will always treat you will kindness and respect.
-Of the THOUSANDS of expectant mothers with whom we have worked over years, many, if not most, have needed help paying their with living expenses while they were pregnant and during their postpartum recovery, which is also something we can help with.
+Of the many expectant mothers with whom we have worked over years, many, if not most, have needed help paying their with living expenses while they were pregnant and during their postpartum recovery, which is also something we can help with.

 You can call, text and or email us anytime.
 To contact us—call: 317-575-5555, text: 317-721-2030, email: AdoptionSupport@kirsh.com, or Facebook message: https://www.facebook.com/KirshandKirsh/.
 We answer our office phone 24 hours a day, every single day.
 We try to respond to emails and text messages within minutes of receipt.